ShiLab-GitHub/NED-HGT/README.md

 ## Introduction
-* Source code for the paper "Predicting molecular solubility with heterogeneous graph transformer network".
+* Source code for the paper "NED-HGT: A Node-Edge Decoupled Heterogeneous Graph Transformer for Accurate Solubility Prediction".

 * we propose a message-passing-based heterogeneous graph neural network to predict the solubility properties of drug molecules.
 With a carefully designed multi-view heterogeneous graph, this model can learn more chemical information and structural information from molecules.